touying-typ/touying/themes/metropolis.typ

 /// Default slide function for the presentation.
 ///
-/// - `title` is the title of the slide.
+/// - title (string): The title of the slide.
 Default is `auto`.
 ///
-/// - `config` is the configuration of the slide.
+/// - config (dictionary): The configuration of the slide.
 You can use `config-xxx` to set the configuration of the slide.
-For more several configurations, you can use `utils.merge-dicts` to merge them.
+For several configurations, you can use `utils.merge-dicts` to merge them.
 ///
-/// - `repeat` is the number of subslides.
-Default is `auto`，which means touying will automatically calculate the number of subslides.
+/// - repeat (int, string): The number of subslides.
+Default is `auto`, which means touying will automatically calculate the number of subslides.
 ///
 ///   The `repeat` argument is necessary when you use `#slide(repeat: 3, self => [ .. ])` style code to create a slide.
 The callback-style `uncover` and `only` cannot be detected by touying automatically.
 ///
-/// - `setting` is the setting of the slide.
+/// - setting (function): The setting of the slide.
 You can use it to add some set/show rules for the slide.
 ///
-/// - `composer` is the composer of the slide.
+/// - composer (function, array): The composer of the slide.
 You can use it to set the layout of the slide.
 ///
 ///   For example, `#slide(composer: (1fr, 2fr, 1fr))[A][B][C]` to split the slide into three parts.
 The first and the last parts will take 1/4 of the slide, and the second part will take 1/2 of the slide.
 ///